klknn/hibiki/docs/clj.md

 - Java GUI and Clojure GUI use the same backend; both builds coexist
 - Clojure test startup is slower (~3s) due to runtime initialization
 - Some IDE lint errors for `ClojureMain.java` imports (expected — Clojure jar not in IDE classpath)
-- All reflection warnings have been resolved with explicit type hints across all namespaces
+- 6 unfixable `paintComponent` reflection warnings remain — `proxy-super` cannot resolve protected parent methods at compile time (Clojure limitation).
+All other reflection warnings have been resolved with explicit type hints.
+- `Nonexistent button 4/5` warnings from `X11.XToolkit` appear on scroll wheel events — this is a JDK/X11 compatibility issue unrelated to application code